afab85/nginx-regex-tester/README.md

 # NGINX REGEX TESTER FOR REWRITE RULES

-This source code run an application on the browser to test regex patterns that may be useful for the rewrite rules, building a docker conteiner with Nginx.
+This source code run an application on the browser to test regex patterns that may be useful for rewrite rules, building a docker conteiner with Nginx.

-You don't need previous docker knowledge to use this application, but you need to install docker on your machine.
+You don't need previous docker knowledge to use this application, but you need to install docker and docker compose on your machine.

+This only runs in Linux OS.

 ### Setup